Andrew Johnson's drunken vice-presidential inaugural address: Political impact

 The Times (London) commented that any other man would have been arrested by the sergeant at arms "for drunkenness in the Senate chamber."
 Johnson was not arrested, nor was he discharged from his position of responsibility.
 Amidst the crisis, according to Forney, "No voice of anger was heard from Abraham Lincoln.
 While nearly all censured and many threatened, Mr. Lincoln simply said, 'It has been a severe lesson for Andy, but I do not think he will do it again.
 Even if President Lincoln had wanted to "fire" Vice President Johnson, he would not have had constitutional standing to do so.
 Lincoln told his Treasury Secretary Hugh McCulloch, who had expressed concern about Johnson's public intoxication, not to worry about it: "I have known Andy Johnson for many years; he made a bad slip the other day, but you need not be scared; Andy ain't a drunkard."
 Historian Louis Clinton Hatch wrote, "This is a surprising statement.
 Lincoln could have had little or no personal acquaintance with Johnson, though he had met him during the campaign.
 Probably McCulloch, who retired from the Cabinet after his breach with the Republicans, unconsciously did Johnson the favor of strengthening his statement."
 Gordon-Reed comments that McCulloch's account of Lincoln's comment "is often presented as if it settled the matter.
 Lincoln was the great lawyer and leader that he was because he possessed that ineffable but critical skill necessary in both positions: the ability to project calm and allay fears—to be able to look into the eyes of a frightened client, guilty or not, and say that everything is going to be all right, or to convince a fearful population that the nation would emerge victorious from its time of trouble.
 What else could the great man have said to McCulloch?
 Yes, Hugh, I agree—we're all doomed, now.
 Abandon ship!
 If something happens to me, the United States will be left in the hands of a drunkard."

 Per Welles, Johnson's "infirmity" was discussed at the cabinet meeting immediately following ("no one appears to have been aware of any failing"), and per Henderson, "The scene was so deeply humiliating that a caucus of senators a few days afterward seriously considered the propriety of asking him to resign as their presiding officer."
-As a direct consequence of the speech fiasco, the U.S. Senate did vote "to drop McDougal of California and Saulsbury of Delaware from all its standing committees 'because of their habitual inebriety and incapacity for business.
+As a direct consequence of the speech fiasco, the U.S. Senate did vote to drop James A. McDougall of California and Willard Saulsbury Sr. of Delaware "from all its standing committees 'because of their habitual inebriety and incapacity for business.